jayllo-c/tp/docs/DeveloperGuide.md

 *   2a.
 The student does not exist.

     *  2a1.
-AddressBook displays an error message indicating that the student does not exist.
+AvengersAssemble displays an error message indicating that the student does not exist.

        Use case ends.

 *   2b.
 The student already has a score for the exam.

     *  2b1.
-AddressBook displays an error message indicating that the student already has a score for the exam.
+AvengersAssemble displays an error message indicating that the student already has a score for the exam.

        Use case ends.